Robustness and Generalization for Metric Learning: Robustness and Generalization for Metric Learning

 \section{Robustness and Generalization for Metric Learning}

 We present here our adaptation of robustness to metric learning.
-The idea is to use the partition of $\mathcal{Z}$ at the pair level: if a new test pair of examples is close to a learning pair, then the losses of the two pairs must be close.
+The idea is to use the partition of $\mathcal{Z}$ at the pair level: if a new test pair of examples is close to a training pair, then the loss value for each pair must be close.
 Two pairs are close when each instance of the first pair fall into the same subset of the partition of $\mathcal{Z}$ as the corresponding instance of the other pair, as shown in Figure~\ref{fig:robustness}.
 A metric learning algorithm with this property is said robust.
 This notion is formalized as follows.

 \begin{definition} An algorithm $\mathcal{A}$ is $(K,\epsilon(\cdot))$ robust for $K\in\mathbb{N}$ and $\epsilon(\cdot): (\mathcal{Z}\times\mathcal{Z})^n \rightarrow \mathbb{R}$ if $\mathcal{Z}$ can be partitioned into $K$ disjoints sets, denoted by $\{C_i\}_{i=1}^K$, such that for all sample $\mathbf{s}\in\mathcal{Z}^n$ and the pair set $p(\mathbf{s})$ associated to this sample, the following holds: \\ $\forall (s_1,s_2) \in p(\mathbf{s}), \forall z_1,z_2 \in \mathcal{Z}, \forall i,j=1,\ldots,K:$ if $s_1,z_1\in C_i$ and $s_2,z_2\in C_j$ then